-3.2.2 ST Partnerships are introducing accountable care systems with scant public involvement or any meaningful consultation.
-This is despite the inevitable changes these systems will involve, and despite current law (HSC Act 2012) and statutory guidance, xxxviii requiring commissioners to directly involve the public in commissioning arrangements, including plans to transform services and proposals to change procurement and contracts.xxxix ACOs and ACSs are presented as local bodies working in partnership with local communities but, in reality, they will be run as businesses with little accountability to local people.
-This is in breach of the NHS Constitution, which commissioners have a duty to promote.xl According to the Constitution, the NHS is accountable to the public, to communities and to the patients that it serves.
+A recent consultation on proposed changes to the ACO model contract envisaged organisations that are neither NHS bodies nor local authorities having a role in both providing and commissioning healthcare.\\ - 3.2.2 ST Partnerships are introducing radically new ways of delivering care with scant public involvement or any meaningful consultation.
+This is despite the inevitable changes these new care systems will involve, and despite current law (HSC Act 2012) and statutory guidance requiring commissioners to directly involve the public in commissioning arrangements, xxxix including plans to transform services and proposals to change procurement and contracts.
+ACOs and ICSs are presented as local bodies working in partnership with local communities but, in reality, they will be run as businesses with little accountability to local people.
+This is in breach of the NHS Constitution, which commissioners have a duty to promote.
+According to the Constitution, the NHS is accountable to the public, to communities and to the patients that it serves.